 In-house technical services heavily support the metal forming processes at Jones Metal Products.
 Even in the 1920's, when Jones Metal was a stamping and enameling company, a tool and die shop existed to produce stamping dies.
 When hydroforming was becoming a more prominent forming process at the company, the shop developed further in-house and with it machinists who became experts in the business of die-making for hydroform presses.

 In-house technical services are critically important to the kinds of parts manufactured at Jones Metal.
 Machining, cutting, trimming, and drilling holes on the flat surface of a material that is easy to work with is one thing.
 Performing these operations on the irregularly contoured surface of a nickel or aluminum alloy material is quite another.
-Jones Metal's engineers and technicians figure out ways to do the operations required for complex parts.
+Jones Metal's engineers and technicians develop ways to do the operations required for complex parts.

 Powerful and Versatile Machines Perform Operations

-These machines on the factory floor perform die-making and additional operations:
+These machines on the factory floor perform die-making and additional operations

 - Haas VFG 5-Axis Vertical Machining Center